bluwy/publint/packages/pack/README.md

 - Default: `'npm'`

 The package manager to use for packing.
 An external package can be used to detect the preferred package manager if needed, e.g. [`package-manager-detector`](https://github.com/antfu-collective/package-manager-detector).

-#### `strategy`

-- Type: `'json' | 'pack' | 'json-and-pack'`
-- Default: `'json-and-pack'`

-How to pack the given directory to get the list of files:

-- `'json'`: Uses `<pm> pack --json` (works with all package manager except pnpm <9.14.1 and bun).
-- `'pack'`: Uses `<pm> pack --pack-destination` (works with all package managers).
-- `'json-and-pack'`: Tries to use `'json'` first, and if it fails, falls back to `'pack'`.

-NOTE: Theoretically, `'json'` should be faster than `'pack'`, but all package managers seem to only support it as an alternate stdout format and there's no significant speed difference in practice.
-However, `'json'` performs less fs operations internally so should still be slightly faster.

 ## Comparison